anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 ```

 That's it!
 We did it.
 It took us 80 lines of code to complete the task.
-Ofcourse we could do it that fast because we have standed on the shoulders of giants
+Of course we could do it that fast because we have stood on the shoulders of giants
 who implemented for us

 * argon2
 * Hclip
 * split
-* other useful haskell libraries
+* other useful Haskell libraries

 We can build things much faster if we can reuse solutions.

 ## Tips and tricks

-As we don't know the password it's easy to misspel stuff on the init.
+As we don't know the password it's easy to misspell stuff on the sign up.
 If the site wants to retype the password don't copy-paste it twice.
 Instead
 it's safer to go through our routine twice and generate the password with the same inputs.